 3. Making an Offer

-Making an offer when buying land in Los Angeles proceeds much the same as making an offer on a house.
+Making an offer when buying land in Riverside proceeds much the same as making an offer on a house.
 When you find a piece of land you want to buy, you and your agent submit a purchase offer, and then you and the seller hammer out all the details.